tajjankovic/GAME-Filter/README.md

     </code>
 </p>
 <p>
     which indicates the goodness of the microlensing fit. <code>N</code> corresponds to the number of observations for a specific event.
 The minimization process utilizes the Limited-memory Broyden-Fletcher-Goldfarb-Shanno<a href="#fn1"><sup>1</sup></a> algorithm (L-BFGS-B) to explore the parameter space and determine the optimal single source and microlensing parameters for individual events.
-A more detailed description of the minimization process is provided in Appendix <a href="#app_game_filter">Appendix</a>.
 </p>
 <p>
     Following the minimization process, the minimizer might stop in an incorrect local minimum, failing to find the correct solution.
 Consequently, we establish criteria to determine when an event is recovered.
-These criteria are based on the value of MUWE after minimization <code>MUWE<sub>min</sub></code>, L2 optimality error <code>L<sub>opt</sub></code> (see <a href="#app_game_filter">Appendix</a>), initial guesses, and the boundaries imposed on individual parameters.
+These criteria are based on the value of MUWE after minimization <code>MUWE<sub>min</sub></code>, L2 optimality error <code>L<sub>opt</sub></code>, initial guesses, and the boundaries imposed on individual parameters.
 We consider an event as recovered if the following criteria are met:
 </p>
 <ul>
     <li>0.9 &lt; <code>MUWE<sub>min</sub></code> &lt; 1.1.</li>